URJCMakerGroup/MakerWorkbench_Documentation/docs/Tutorial.rst

    .. image:: img/Tutorial_2.2.png
       :height: 1080 px
       :scale: 50 %
-      :alt: Select Mechatronic as the workbench
+      :alt: Select MakerWorkbench as the workbench

-**2-** Once you have selected the Mechatronic workbench, open a new document, if you have not done so before.
+**2-** Once you have selected the Maker workbench, open a new document, if you have not done so before.

    .. image:: img/Tutorial_2.3.png
       :height: 1080 px
       :scale: 50 %
       :alt: Open a new document, if this has not already been done.

-**3-** When you have selected the Mechatronic tool bank, a set of icons should appear at the top.
+**3-** When you have selected the Maker tool bank, a set of icons should appear at the top.
 Select one of the systems to make your first part.
-You can also select the *Mechatronic Systems* menu to view the systems available.
+You can also select the *Maker Systems* menu to view the systems available.

    .. image:: img/Tutorial_2.4.png